Arturia-Pendragon-Iris/HorusEye_XRT_Restoration/README.md

 - [CT Former](https://github.com/wdayang/CTformer)
 - [MAP NN](https://github.com/hmshan/MAP-NN)

-We highly appreciate Dr. Jinwu Zhou and CHongxinan Pet Hospital, Hefei for providing the animal CT scans.
-We are grateful to the editors and the reviewers for their time and efforts spent on our paper.
-Their comments are very valuable for us to improve this work.
-We also thank the Computational Biological Research Center of KAUST for supporting the computational resources to run the experiments.
-We also thank Ana Bigio, scientific illustrator for helping us with the figure illustration.
+We highly appreciate Dr. Jinwu Zhou, Chongxinan Pet Hospital, and Anhong Pet Hospital, Hefei for providing the animal CT scans.

 ## Public dataset for training and testing
 The public datasets used in this study are publicly available and can be accessed via their respective websites as follows.